Patna: Politics

 As the seat of the Government of Bihar, The city has several federal facilities, including the Raj Bhavan: Governor's house, the Bihar Legislative Assembly; the state secretariat, which is housed in the Patna Secretariat; and the Patna High Court.
 The Patna High Court is one of the oldest High Court in India.
 The Patna High Court has jurisdiction over the state of Bihar.
 Patna also has lower courts; the Small Causes Court for civil matters, and the Sessions Court for criminal cases.
 The Patna Police, commanded by Senior Superintendent of Police, is overseen by the Bihar Government's Home Department.
 The Patna district elects two representatives to India's lower house, the Lok Sabha, and 14 representatives to the state legislative assembly.
+The capital city of Patna has 8 State Legislative Assembly constituencies, which form two constituencies of the Lok Sabha (the lower house of the Parliament of India).

 Utility services

 Groundwater fulfills the basic needs of the people, administered by Patna Jal Parishad under Patna Municipal Corporation.
 The public water supply system comprises 98 tube wells that pump water directly to the distribution mains.
-Around 23 overhead reservoirs of which only the one's at Agam Kuan, Gulzarbagh Press, Guru Gobind Singh Hospital and High Court serves the city.
+Around 23 overhead reservoirs of which only the ones at Agam Kuan, Gulzarbagh Press, Guru Gobind Singh Hospital and High Court serve the city.
 The sewerage system in Patna was set up in 1936.
 At present, there are four sewage treatment plants at Saidpur, Beur, Pahari and Karmali Chak.
 In 2019, the central government has started the process Nirmal Ganga, which is to build new sewerage infrastructure at Patna's Karmalichak as well as in Barh, Naugachia and Sultanganj.
 The new infrastructure will be capable of preventing the flow of 67 million litre of sewage into Ganga.